 The project also uses cutting-edge digital technologies and we can provide a training in a variety of techniques that we use in our work.
 Those with a specific interest in this area of our work or archaeological computing in general should get in touch to discuss the options as the programme could be tailored to suit their needs.

-- Archaeological excavation – layout, mapping, profiles, sediments, artefact recognition
+- Archaeological excavation – tools, techniques, artefact recognition

 - Archaeological recording procedures – photography, imaging, context sheets, section, plan and feature drawing, site maps